Simularia/simulariatools/README.md

 #> -----------------------------------------------------------------
 ```

-A quick contour plot with default customiztion can be easily obtained by
+A quick contour plot with default customisation can be easily obtained
-running *contourPlot2()* without any argument:
+by running *contourPlot2()* without any argument:

 ``` r
 contourPlot2(mydata)
 ```

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" /> The
-plot is customizable by using *contourPlot2()* arguments and by piping
+plot is customisable by using *contourPlot2()* arguments and by piping
 *ggplot2* instructions:

 ``` r